Wednesday, 15 January 2025

 I did an experiment by painting up a head of a Dark Age viking lord, placing it in the armour's cowl and then filling it with acrylic liquid water from AK Interactive.
 It gives an interesting murky/spooky effect that you really can't discern in the photos.
 Still, it was a neat thing to try out.

 The armour is very baroque and grotesque, with huge hunched armoured pauldrons and heavy, segmented limbs.
-I went with giving him two power claws as I can't see the Big E deigning to use firearms when he could make use of a 'morale building opportunity' by as eviscerating things up close.
+I went with giving him two power claws as I can't see the Big E deigning to use firearms when he could create a 'morale building opportunity' by eviscerating things up close.
 Yup, this armour conveys a big dose of 'just f&ck off'.

 I considered doing his armour with more bling, you know, lots of gold with all the trimmings, but I figured that maybe a more austere, anonymous look would be more appropriate, providing a stark contrast between him and his warriors in their garish bronze, brass an red.